 At the Colt Challenge in June, participants will be divided into Senior, Intermediate or Junior and compete in a Showmanship, Halter, and Obstacle Course classes.
 Prior to competing, participants will be given a more detail of what is to be expected in each class.

 Brief overview of what to expect from each class:

-Showmanship - Looks more at how well the trainer is able to show and set up their horse, while recalling basic general horse care and knowledge.
+Showmanship - Looks at how well the trainer is able to show, follow a pattern and set up their horse, while recalling basic general horse care and knowledge.

 Obstacle Course - Focuses on desensitization, basic ground skills, and horse maintenance including picking up feet and loading into a trailer.
 Horses may have to weave around barrels, maneuver over ground poles and a tarp, and walk through colorful hanging pool noodles.

 Trick or Costume - This fun class is open to all participants to show off their best trick, talent or costume.
 Prizes are fun items donated by sponsors.